Is advertising a waste of money?

 Here I explain why, after trying scattershot advertising and promotion to all, I decided on thought leadership content marketing.
 Besides doing SEO and blogging, explaining the value first certainly made our marketing results a lot more effective.
 I’m still blogging today, 7 years later.

 While researching my book, Power Marketing, I also enjoyed several other copywriter books, like Bob Bly’s Digital Copywriter’s Handbook, and Dan Kennedy’s No B.S.
 Direct Marketing.
-The book Story Branding came along later, which is also a great method of sharing the deeper mission behind what you do, and getting people to care.
+Story Branding came along later, which contains a vital method of sharing the deeper mission behind what you do and getting people to care – as well as finding the customer’s common enemy.